A man giving an outdoor presentation to a group of students wearing orange shirts, with greenery in the background.

 Students in school today are the most diverse generation in US History.
 Connect with school groups to transform students into stewards.

-• Offer Teacher Training Workshops - Invite teachers for workshops that introduce them to the resources your center or park offers.
+• Offer Teacher Training Workshops - Invite teachers to workshops that introduce them to the resources your center or park offers.
 Equip them with the skills and knowledge needed to integrate nature-based learning into their teaching.

 • Foster Long-term Relationships - Aim for ongoing partnerships rather than one-off visits.
-This could be in the form of seasonal visits, year-long projects, or even multi-year programs where students visit at different grade levels.
+This could be in the form of seasonal visits, year-long projects, or even multi-year programs where students return at different grade levels.

 • Promote Stewardship Projects - Engage students in service-learning projects that promote conservation and stewardship.
 Whether it's tree planting, invasive species removal, or community science, students can gain a sense of ownership and responsibility for their local environment.